 - 1 ½ cups gluten-free oat flour

 - ¼ cup tapioca starch (also called tapioca flour)

 - 1 ripe, mashed banana

-In a large bowl add almond flour, oat flour, baking powder, and salt and mix to combine.
+- In a large bowl add almond flour, oat flour, tapioca starch, baking powder, and salt.
+Mix to combine.